Azure/azure-sdk-for-python/sdk/communication/azure-communication-phonenumbers/README.md

     PhoneNumberType.TOLL_FREE,
     PhoneNumberAssignmentType.APPLICATION,
     capabilities,
-    "833", # Area code is optional for toll-free numbers 1, # Quantity is optional, default is 1 polling = True
+    area_code ="833", # Area code is optional for toll-free numbers quantity = 2, # Quantity is optional.
+If not set, default is 1
+    polling = True
 )
 search_result = poller.result()